Olga MykhoparkinaFeb 15, 2023

 1. Understanding the B2B SaaS product/service

-That’s why it’s always a good option to hire a SaaS marketing agency with a proven track of writing content for SaaS companies.
+That’s why it’s always a good option to hire a SaaS SEO agency with a proven track of writing content for SaaS companies.

 List all the features of your SaaS product and try to see what are benefits your target audience could get from using your product.
 How can it improve their lives?

 It’s also a good idea to check out similar SaaS products from your industry to determine what is your competitive advantage/USP.

 2. Creating compelling headlines and subheadings

 Human attention span is getting shorter each year and all SaaS companies are competing to catch attention.
 Creative and effective headlines are the only way to make your content stand out on search engines and increase your CTR.